vensko/pint/README.md

 # Pint
-Portable INsTaller - a command-line manager of portable applications for Windows, which fits into a single file.
+Portable INsTaller - a command line manager of portable applications for Windows, which fits into a single file.
 [Support forum](http://www.portablefreeware.com/forums/viewtopic.php?f=6&t=22888) at TPFC.

 Pint is a tool for the people who prefer unpacking over installing.
 Its primary goal was to provide a way to easily manage a collection of portable apps.
 With the emergence of portabilizers like [yaP](http://rolandtoth.hu/yaP/), [PortableApps.com Platform](http://portableapps.com/platform/features) and other, focusing solely on the natively portable apps became irrelevant.
 Pint downloads and unpacks everything it can.
 At the moment it supports: